 When we were in Mumbai, and told people there that we were coming to Ahmedabad,

-they all, universally, asked “why?”
+they all, universally, asked, “why?”
 Ahmedabad is famous for its textiles – we have been told many times since arriving that it was the “Manchester of India”.
 Gandhi is in part responsible for this – he helped organize the textile workers of Gujarat, his home state, as part of his campaign to rid India of the British.
-The 5th largest city in India, with a population of about 5 million (in Gujarat, the only dry state left in India, with a population of about 53 million), it is a big, industrial city – well off the beaten tourist track and not pretty.
+The 5th largest city in India, with a population of about 5 million (in Gujarat, the only dry state left in India, with a population of about 53 million), Ahmedabad City is a big, industrial place – well off the beaten tourist track and not pretty.
 The fact of the matter is that we have no idea why we are here – when we told the company that organized our tour of India that we wanted to go to Udaipur and Jaisalmer, we were presented with an either-or proposition: Jaisalmer and Jodhpur; or Udaipur and Ahmedabad.
 We wanted Udaipur more than Jaisalmer, and so we are in Ahmedabad.

 No Regrets: Three Spectacular Sites